sergiodxa/remix-auth/README.md

 import { createCookieSessionStorage } from "@remix-run/node";

-// export the whole sessionStorage object export let sessionStorage = createCookieSessionStorage({
+// export the whole sessionStorage object export const sessionStorage = createCookieSessionStorage({
   cookie: {
     name: "_session", // use any name you want here
     sameSite: "lax", // this helps with CSRF